osamatech786/Climate-Action-Concierge/README.md

 ```
 I drive 5000 miles/year, eat meat daily, use 3000 kWh electricity and 12000 kWh gas,
 live in Glasgow (G1 postcode), and have £3000 budget for climate actions.

+I drive 3000 miles/year, eat chicken daily, use 3000 kWh electricity and 12000 kWh gas, live in London (E17 postcode), and have £300 budget for climate actions.

+I drive 12,000 miles/year in a diesel car, eat red meat (beef or lamb) most days, use 4,500 kWh electricity and 18,000 kWh heating oil per year (no gas on the grid), live in a detached house in the Scottish Highlands (postcode IV12 5QN), am a homeowner, and have a £12,000 budget for climate actions over the next 3 years.
 ```

 ## Agentic Architecture